 1. Spotify – A Decade Wrapped 2019

 The Campaign: An integrated marketing campaign that focused on the value of strong content.
-Goal of the campaign was to increase brand engagement, brand trial and levels of brand advocacy.
+The goal of the campaign was to increase brand engagement, brand trial, and levels of brand advocacy.

 The Platform(s): Social Media, Email, Application, Out-of-Home, Website